godscoolhero/agarbot/README.md

 # agarbot
-These are easy to use bots in Agar.io
+These are easy to use smooth going bots on Agar.io that are coming soon!